Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/shape_space.md

 ## Aligning many images concurrently

-Unfortunately, if we have a large dataset, then computing the distance between every pair of objects can prove time-intensive, even with a powerful computer.
+Unfortunately, for a large image dataset, computing the distance between every pair of images can prove time-intensive, even with a powerful computer.
 Instead, we will rotate all images *concurrently*.
 After this alignment, we can then center and vectorize all the images starting at the same position.

-One way of aligning a collection of images is to first identify the **major axis** of each image, which is the line segment crossing through the image's center of mass that is as long as possible.
+One way of aligning a collection of images is to first identify the **major axis** of each image, which is the longest line segment that connects two points on the outside of the image and crosses through the image's center of mass.
 The figure below shows the major axis for a few similar shapes.

 [![image-center](../assets/images/600px/three_similar_shapes_unaligned.png){: .align-center}](../assets/images/three_similar_shapes_unaligned.png)
 Three similar shapes, with their major axes highlighted in gray.